ONSdigital/rbeis/spec.md

 -->

 1. Assign each record requiring imputation to an imputation group ("IGroup") based on the values of its auxiliary variables.
-1. For each record requiring imputation, calculate the distance between the values of its auxiliary variables and those of each IGroup.
+1. For each potential donor record (those not requiring imputation), calculate the distance between the values of its auxiliary variables and those of each IGroup.
 Each auxiliary variable should have a distance function assigned to it, and may also be assigned a weight.
-The total distance is calculated thus: $$\sum_{v \in A} w_{v}{f_{v}(v_{record},v_{IGroup})}$$Where $A$ is the set of auxiliary variables, $w_v$ is the weight assigned to the auxiliary variable $v$, $f_v$ is the distance function assigned to the auxiliary variable $v$, $v_{record}$ is the value of the auxiliary variable for the current record, and $v_{IGroup}$ is the value of the auxiliary variable for the current IGroup.
+The total distance is calculated thus: $$\sum_{v \in A} w_{v}{f_{v}(v_{record},v_{IGroup})}$$where $A$ is the set of auxiliary variables, $w_v$ is the weight assigned to the auxiliary variable $v$, $f_v$ is the distance function assigned to the auxiliary variable $v$, $v_{record}$ is the value of the auxiliary variable for the current record, and $v_{IGroup}$ is the value of the auxiliary variable for the current IGroup.
-1. Determine donors
-1. Impute

-- IGroup
-- Auxiliary variable
-- Distance
-- Donor pool
-- Donor
-- Impute
-- Distance function
+1. Calculate which IGroup or IGroups for which each potential donor record could be used for imputation.
+This is done by finding the minimum distance between any potential donor and each IGroup, and assigning those potential donors to that IGroup.
+An optional behaviour is to specify a factor to multiply the minimum distance by, below which to accept donors (as opposed to solely accepting donors with the minimum distance).
+These assigned records constitute the 'potential donor pool' for each IGroup.
+1. Calculate the frequency distribution of the values of the imputation variable occurring within each IGroup's potential donor pool.
+Convert these frequencies to the expected numbers of occurrences for a group with the same frequency distribution, but with a number of members equal to the size of the IGroup.
+This is calculated thus: $$\frac{f_v}{n_{pool}}n_{IGroup}$$where $f_v$ is the frequency with which value $v$ occurs, $n_{pool}$ is the number of records in the potential donor pool, and $n_{IGroup}$ is the number of records in the IGroup.
+1. For each IGroup, insert into a final donor pool each potential value of the imputation variable a number of times equal to the integer part of its expected number of occurrences.
+1. For each IGroup, using the fractional parts of each expected value as probabilities, draw a value at random and insert it into the donor pool.
+Remove that value, recalculate the relative probabilities of the remaining possible values, and repeat the step until the donor pool is the same size as the IGroup.
+1. For each IGroup, assign the values in the donor pool randomly to members of the IGroup.

 ## 7 Further information